Writers-Instagram/GitHub-for-technical-writers-WORKSHOP/theory.md

 4. Open a pull request
 5. Merge the pull request into the 'master'

-All workshop patricipants must be members of https://github.com/Writers-Instagram/play-bucket repository.
-Share your accounts' names with https://docs.google.com/document/u/0/.

 - Project member:
   - Edit -> Commit